-Honors (H) A grade of Honors is given to a student whose performance is of a very high caliber.
+Grade Definitions Honors (H) A grade of Honors is given to a student whose performance is of a very high caliber.
 Total honor points are calculated as the number of credit hours with the honors grade and may be used to determine academic nomination of students for various awards and commendations.
 High Pass (HP) A grade of High Pass is given to a student whose performance clearly exceeds the Pass requirements but does not reach Honors level.

 Pass (P) A grade of Pass is given to a student whose performance meets the minimum requirements established by the Course or Clerkship Director.
 In Progress (IP) A temporary grade of In Progress is given when a student is unable to complete the requirements for a Course or Clerkship.
 Students will be required to complete the course requirements for this grade to be changed.
-For more details, see Sections 3.3.3.
-Pass with Remediation (PR) A grade of Pass with Remediation is given to the student whose performance is initially below the passing standard (IP) or (F), but who meets the course requirements after remediation.
+For more details, see Sections 3.3.3 .
+Incomplete (I) A temporary grade of Incomplete is given when a student has not successfully completed all of the Block, Course or Clerkship requirements at the end of the Block, Course or Clerkship AND requires remediation as determined by the Block, Course or Clerkship Director in order to meet the minimum requirements of the Block, Course, or Clerkship.
+For more details, see Section 3.3.3 Pass with Remediation (PR) A grade of Pass with Remediation is given to the student whose performance is initially below the passing standard (IP) or (F), but who meets the course requirements after remediation.
 Fail (F) A grade of F is given when a student's performance is clearly below the passing standards of the Course or Clerkship.
 Withdrawal (W) A grade of withdrawal is given when a student leaves a Course or Clerkship before being assigned a final grade AND requires approval by the appropriate Course Director or Assistant or Associate Dean.
 For more details, see 3.3.4.